-The figure shows an example of a 4-year course, and the same applies to the transfer from the School of Comprehensive Studies to the College of Medicine (6-year course)

 School of Humanities and Culture 28

 College of Humanities 29

 College of Comparative Culture 34

 College of Japanese Language and Culture 39

 School of Social and International Studies 45

 College of Social Sciences 46

 College of International Studies 62

+School of Human Sciences 71

-College of Education 7 72
+College of Education 72

-College of Psychology 7 76
+College of Psychology 76

-College of Disability Sciences 31
+College of Disability Sciences 81

-School of Life and Environmental Sciences 92
+School of Life and Environmental Sciences

 College of Biological Sciences 93

 College of Agro-Biological Resource Sciences 97

 College of Geoscience 103

 School of Science and Engineering 108

 College of Mathematics 109

 College of Physics 113

 College of Chemistry 117

 College of Engineering Sciences 121

 College of Engineering Systems 126

 College of Policy and Planning Sciences 130

 Bachelor's Program in Interdisciplinary Engineering 134

 School of Informatics 138

 College of Information Science 139

 College of Media Arts, Science and Technology 145

 College of Knowledge and Library Sciences 150

 School of Medicine and Health Sciences 154

 College of Medicine 155

 College of Nursing 160

 College of Medical Sciences 167

 School of Physical Education, 173

 Health and Sport Sciences 175

 School of Art and Design 178

+School of Transdisciplinary Science and Design (University of Tsukuba, Malaysia) 184

-School of Integrative and Global Majors 184
+School of Integrative and Global Majors 189

-Bachelor's Program in Global Issues 185
+Bachelor's Program in Global Issues 190

 School of Humanities and Culture

 College of Humanities Bachelor of Arts

 College of Comparative Culture Bachelor of Arts

 College of Japanese Language and Culture Bachelor of Arts

 Bachelor of Arts in Japanese Language Education

 School of Humanities and Culture

 Educational purpose

 Our goal is to develop personnel with enriched intelligence, international mindsets, superior communication skills, and profound understanding of different cultures as well as their own cultures.
 Such personnel will be able to truly play an active and vigorous part in global society.
 They will acquire highly advanced knowledge at all times and in all places within diverse academic fields focused on culture and the humanities.

+College of Humanities College of Comparative Culture College of Japanese Language and Culture

 College of Humanities

 Bachelor of Arts

 Educational purpose

 Students are trained to develop the true cultural knowledge that is rooted in the question "what is a human being?" to let them contemplate, of their own volition, the existence of human beings and overall culture as a result of their activities and to allow them to be actively get involved and utter opinions to the issues in the world which is becoming increasingly globalized.

 Desired students

 We seek individuals who have sufficient logical thinking ability and expressiveness required for the disciplines in the areas of humanities as well as the open-minded interest in the world's diverse cultures and histories and have the abilities and motivation to detect and solve problems in their own right through autonomous learning and critical appreciation.

-College of Humanities College of Comparative Culture College of Japanese Language and Culture

 Measures to ensure and improve the quality of education

 Through regular examinations and report assignment, as well as class questionnaire surveys, the faculty and students reciprocally evaluate the achievement of the educational goals, in an effort to improve our educational abilities.